List of programs broadcast by TeleOnce: Soy Boss (2025-present)

 As part of an initiative to introduce more local programming on weekends, TeleOnce announced the debut of a new show called Soy Boss (I'm Boss).
 The show is a reality competition in which children from Puerto Rican schools present their entrepenuirship projects to a panel of judges that will pick the best proposal to move on to the next round.
 The winner will receive a cash prize and equipment to start their business.
 Soy Boss premiered on May 18, 2025 at 2:00 p.m.

 RockoLandia (2025-2025)

-On April 2025, TeleOnce announced they would be the first to broadcast the musical animated series in Spanish titled RockoLandia.
-The 10 episode animated series presents the story of an family of sheep and features voices by Joaquin Jarque, René Monclova and Camila Monclova.
-The show premiered on Saturday,April 26, 2025 at 8:30 a.m. and aired on weekends for three months.
+In April 2025, TeleOnce announced they would be the first to broadcast the musical animated series in Spanish titled RockoLandia.
+The 10 episode animated series presents the story of a family of sheep and features voices by Joaquin Jarque, René Monclova and Camila Monclova.
+The show premiered on Saturday, April 26, 2025 at 8:30 a.m. and aired on weekends for three months.